manatlan/htagui/README.md

 (like js window.prompt(...))
 Display a modal dialog letting the user edit the `value` in an Input box, with a `title` (title must be str'able).
 When the user click the OK button the value is sent in the callback cbresponse. (clicking the cancel button does nothing, except close the dialog)

-### method dialog.box(obj,size:float=0.5)

-Like dialog.alert(), but display modal dialog box containing the object 'obj' (obj must be str'able), which takes 50% of size.

 ### method dialog.notify(obj, time=2000)